noface1200/Metal-Gear-Steam-Reskin/README.md

 Place the extracted folder into steam\steamui\skins.

-Step 3: Activate The Theme Navigate To The Settings Tab In Steam And Then Go The Sub Setting Called Themes From Therw You Can Activate The Metal Gear Reskin
+Step 3: Activate The Theme Navigate To The Settings Tab In Steam And Then Go The Sub Setting Called Themes From There You Can Activate The Metal Gear Reskin